Temiloluwa/leo_segmentation/README.md

 # Latent Embedding Optimization for Few-shot Segmentation

+In this project, Meta-Learning is deployed to solve the Few-shot Segmentation problem.
+Inspired by the paper "Meta-Learning with Latent Embedding Optimization" by Rusu et. al., the goal is to translate the successes of Optimization-based
-This repository is the code base for the project titled Latent Embedding Optimization for Few-shot Segmentation.
+Meta-Learning for the Few-shot Classification problem to Segmentation.

+## Team members
-The project is undertaken by Gopika Sudhakaran, Temiloluwa Adeoti, Jennifer Deborah and Istiaque Mannafee.
-This project is based on the paper "Meta-Learning with Latent Embedding Optimization" by Rusu et. al.
+The project is undertaken by Temiloluwa Adeoti, Gopika Sudhakaran, Istiaque Mannafee, Jennifer Deborah

-# Run Code base
-- Create a python virtual environment and install Pytorch 1.5.1 following guidelines at https://pytorch.org/
-- Default pytorch version uses gpu
-- To Run the code from a jupyter notebook
-    - Install your virutal environment as an using `ipython kernel install --user --name=<kernel_name>`